Crosscap states and duality of Ising field theory in two dimensions

 \begin{widetext}

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}}

 This Supplemental Material provides derivation details of some results in the main text.
 In Sec.~I, we briefly review the exact solution of the transverse field Ising chain (TFIC) and its Kramers-Wannier duality.
 In Sec.~II, we introduce the lattice crosscap states and show how they are related by the Kramers-Wannier duality transformation.
 In Sec.~III, we derive the fermionic representation of the lattice crosscap states and calculate their overlaps with the eigenstates of the TFIC.
-In Sec.~IV, we identify the fermionic representation of the conformal crosscap states in the Ising conformal field theory (CFT).
+In Sec.~IV, we identify the continuum counterparts of the lattices crosscap states and relate them to the Pradisi-Sagnotti-Stanev crosscap states in the Ising conformal field theory (CFT).
 The exact crosscap overlaps are derived for the Ising CFT in the presence of thermal perturbation.
-In Sec.~V, we discuss the bosonization of the crosscap states and use it to calculate the crosscap correlators in the Ising CFT.
+In Sec.~V, we discuss the bosonization of the conformal crosscap states and use it to calculate the crosscap correlators in the Ising CFT.
 In Sec.~VI, we develop the conformal perturbation theory to calculate the crosscap overlaps as universal scaling functions.
+We use it to provide a perturbative proof for the monotonicity of the Klein bottle entropy for the perturbed $A$-series unitary minimal models.
+We also apply the conformal perturbation theory to calculate the leading-order corrections to the crosscap overlaps in the Ising field theory and the $\mathbb{Z}_3$ parafermion CFT with thermal perturbation.